Kmlove/GoodSport-Phase-5-Project/README.md

 ## Validations
 - Player has a name, age and birthday
-- Player has a parent_name
+- Player has a parent_name and unique parent_email
-- Player has a team
+- Player belongs to a team
-- Player age falls within team age group
 - Coach has a name and club_id
 - Team has a club_id, age_group, and a unique name
 - Event has a team_id, coach_id, type and start_time